 Karla MacCary has more than 25 years of experience in real estate transactional and financing matters and serves as Co-Chair of Nossaman's Real Estate Group.
 She represents investors and developers, as well as governmental agencies, in the acquisition and disposition of such projects as office buildings, hotels, condominiums, industrial properties, retail centers, mitigation properties, multi-family, and undeveloped land and she represents governmental agencies in the acquisition and leasing of real property for various uses and in special real estate matters.

 Port of Long Beach.
 Represented the Port of Long Beach in the largest acquisition of privately held harbor lands in decades.
 The acquisition was for 28.6 acres of waterfront and submerged land.
 The property had been in the same private ownership since the early 1900s.
 Also represented the Port in the divestiture by a major tenant due to an order by the Committee on Foreign Investment in the United States.
-Represented the Port of Long Beach in negotiating a ground lease extension for Port lands and in negotiating an option for a long-term ground lease of an additional parcel.
 Represented the Port of Long Beach in negotiations to acquire the Long Beach World Trade Center and Airport Plaza for the Port’s interim administrative offices.
 Later represented the Port in the sale of Airport Plaza when construction of the Port’s permanent administrative offices was complete.
 Represented the Port in developing a form of Solar Site License Agreement.
 Represented the Port in restructuring terminal leases.

 Cupertino Gateway.
 Represented an institutional investor in the acquisition of Cupertino Gateway, which is a campus leased in its entirety to Apple.
 Also represented the group in lease matters and the subsequent sale.